 GeoCAT – Geospatial Conservation Assessment Tool

-Kew is a world-leading institution with regard to plant species conservation assessments (it is a global custodian of plant conservation assessments), both in terms of numbers of plants assessed and in developing the techniques to carry out these assessments (equally applicable to other major groups, e.g. mammals and birds).
+Kew is a world-leading institution for plant species conservation assessments (it is a global custodian of plant conservation assessments), both in terms of numbers of plants assessed and in developing the techniques to carry out these assessments, which are equally applicable to other major groups, for example mammals, birds or invertebrates.